Mildred McAdory: Arrest

-On the night of December 12, 1942, McAdory, alongside three or five other SNYC members, boarded a bus travelling from Fairfield to Birmingham.
-She had spent the workday organizing a scrap drive at the Fairfield Recreational Youth Center.
-She sat in the full colored section, which was signified by a removable wooden board.
-A second board stood, in the colored section, behind the first one.
-Two men boarded the bus and removed the first board before sitting down; this placed McAdory and the men in the whites-only section.
-When the bus driver ordered the two men to move behind the board, they declined.
-The bus driver called the police, and when police asked who moved the board, they pointed at the four black people sat in the whites-only section: the two men, McAdory, and another man sat beside her.
+On December 12, 1942, McAdory boarded a bus travelling from Fairfield to Birmingham.
+She sat in the full colored section, which was signified by both a removable wooden board and a line on the roof of the bus.
+A second board stood, in the colored section, two rows behind the first one.
+Two men boarded the bus and sat in the row ahead of McAdory, sitting atop the wooden booard, which at some point had been removed.

-The four were ordered to exit the bus and enter the police car, which McAdory refused.
+The bus driver ordered the men to move behind the board and called the police after the men declined.
+The police ordered the four to exit the bus and enter the police car, which McAdory refused.
 Police threatened to beat her when she asked what she was being charged with.
-Instead of arresting her, police took another man – a standee – and left.
-Afterward, she and another black man willingly exited the bus, with her threatening to the bus driver to report them to the bus company.
-The bus driver encouraged her, then kicked her in the back as she was exiting and yelled to police to arrest her also.
+They left without taking McAdory.
+Afterward, she and another black man willingly exited the bus, after which the bus driver kicked her in the back while she was exiting and yelled to the police to arrest her also, which they did.

 During questioning, McAdory claimed to not know who moved the board.
-While being processed, an officer – named Dean – kicked her in the back, slapped her in the face, punched her in the shoulder, and hit her on the hip with a baton.
-After he composed himself, she was brought to a holding cell occupied by five other women.
-In an interview, she described the cell being swarmed with cockroaches, and her mattress being as "hard and dirty as the floor".
-She did not receive a phone call.
-During her trial the following morning, the police officer and bus driver gave false testimonies.
-She later said she should have shown the bruises underneath her skirt, despite objection from her attorney, Arthur Shores.
-She was found guilty and was fined $10.
+While being processed, an officer kicked her in the back, slapped her in the face, punched her in the shoulder, and hit her on the hip with a baton.
+McAdory was then brought to a holding cell occupied by five other women.
+In an interview, she described the cell being swarmed with cockroaches, and her mattress being as "hard and dirty".
+She did not receive a phone call or bail.
+According to McAdory, the police officer who arrested her and bus driver gave false testimonies during the trial.
+She later said she should have shown the bruises underneath her skirt, despite objection from her attorney, again Arthur Shores.
+She was fined $10.
+She appealed the case, and in March 1944, was not awarded damages for the incident.

-The story of McAdory's arrest was published in For Common Courtesy on Common Carriers, an SNYC pamphlet to the United States House of Representatives.
-It also spawned the creation of the short-lived Citizens Committee for Equal Accommodations on Common Carriers, which advocated for racial equaloty on public transport.
+The story of McAdory's arrest was published in For Common Courtesy on Common Carriers, an SNYC pamphlet.
+It also spawned the creation of the short-lived Citizens Committee for Equal Accommodations on Common Carriers, which advocated for racial equality on public transport.
 She and James E. Jackson organized a boycott on Birmingham's buses for a short time.
 She spoke about the incident at events across Alabama; at one, in 1943, at Dexter Avenue Baptist Church, she met a young Martin Luther King Jr..